orbs-network/validator-instructions/public/certified_committee.md

  - Location of Servers (such as AWS region, if the node is deployed on AWS)

 The Guardian should provide the URL through the [Guardian Registration interface](https://guardians.orbs.network/registration) -> Guardian Details URL.
+It is recommended to place the Details page on the Guardian website.